 5. Urine sampling equipment to be provided by approved body

-A urine sample shall be collected by means of equipment (in these regulations called the “urine sampling equipment”) provided for that purpose by a body approved by the Minister and by no other means.
+A urine sample shall be collected by means of equipment (in these regulations called the urine sampling equipment) provided for that purpose by a body approved by the Minister and by no other means.

 [Regulation 5 amended in Gazette 29 Jun 1984 p.
 1795; 30 Jan 2001 p.
 626.]